siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 matters is not bare transmission alone, but transmission that preserves enough organized difference for later use.

+This also means that noise is not simply the opposite of signal.
+Very often it is signal that a given loop cannot yet organize, preserve, or use.
+What is noise for one loop may become signal for another, or for the same loop after a different encoding has been learned.

 That is why ordinary recognition often works this way already.
 A person recognizes a familiar melody through noise, a face through poor lighting, a danger through incomplete cues, or a sentence through distortion.
 What survives